Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

 * **Description**

-    Get all offers which made the user for buying access or rights of contents
+    Get all offers which made the user for buying access or rights of profiles

 ## Get all offers by cid